Disclaimer: “As an Amazon Associate I may earn from qualifying purchases.” Adsense and Infolinks were no help at all.

 Speed and sound are related, in that fast or hasty movement is often noisy.
 Slow and careful movement is often quieter.

-Loose coins, keys, certain types of clothing, chewing gum, a partially filled container of matches or pills, a half‑full water bottle, sling fittings etc may all cause noises that will give you away.
+Loose coins, keys, certain types of clothing, chewing gum, a partially filled container of matches or pills, a half‑full water bottle, dog tags, sling fittings etc may all cause noises that will give you away.
 Phone on silent, or switch it off if you can.

 Certain types of terrain or animals may create noise that will betray your presence.